Best October Prime Day deals on SSD & storage

 Best Prime Day deals on SSDs

 SSD prices have been good for most of this year, and the additional price cuts make them even sweeter.
-At the moment there aren’t a ton of deals just yet, but things should heat up a little more once October 10 arrives.
+The selection of deals is smaller than in July, but you can both catch a few all-time low prices you might have missed in summer—plus a couple of new ones on brand-new drives.

 Note: Unless listed otherwise, the warranty for these SSDs is five years.